-NEWPORT, KY (FOX19) - We might be seeing a lot more wildfires across the Tri-State in the coming weeks.
-Some of us got a little rain Wednesday, but for lawns and crops across the area, it is going to take a lot more than a quick downpour, to get back on track with the rain we need.
+HIGHLAND HEIGHTS, KY (FOX19) - We might be seeing a lot more wildfires across the Tri-State in the coming weeks.
+Some of us got a little rain Wednesday, but for lawns and crops across the area, it is going to take a lot more than a quick downpour to get back on track with the rain we need.

-And despite the spotty showers we saw today, Dr. Stuart Foster said it will take a major weather event to make-up for the losses.
+And despite the spotty showers on Wednesday, Dr. Stuart Foster said it will take a major weather event to make-up for the losses.

 "We're really concerned about the situation there in Central and Northern Kentucky and the notion that it could deteriorate very rapidly," Foster said.

 Foster said the state has rain tracking stations in Boone, Campbell and Owen counties.